Class of 2021: Water Runs Through Engineering Student’s Plans

 “I have always been good at math and science,” he said.
 “I think with engineering, there are more opportunities for applying the work, and it is a high-end skill that can be used in the world.
 In engineering, you can use your intellect to make changes and create new ideas effectively and quickly.”

-Lindsay Ivey Burden, an assistant professor in the Department of Engineering Systems and Environment, describes Richards as a “kind and caring student.”
+Lindsay Ivey Burden, an assistant professor in the Department of Systems and Information Engineering, describes Richards as a “kind and caring student.”

 “It’s is very evident that he wants to use his talents to help better the world,” Burden said.
 “He shows this not only by getting involved with causes he cares about, but also in the way he treats his fellow classmates.
 Zavier is very engaged, both in and outside of the classroom.
 He would always sit in the front row of my class, which always impresses a professor because no one ever wants to sit in the front row.”